 Generally, a distribution cannot be made from a 403(b) account until the employee:

-In the case of salary reduction contributions, encounters financial hardship, or
+In the case of elective deferrals, encounters financial hardship; or

 Has a qualified reservist distribution.